NewbySlime/Lua-Debugger-GUI/README.md

 - Pausing or Stopping while running thread blocked due to IO Library will cause the whole program to hang.

 ## Planned Features
+Note: the list is ordered by priority, top is highest priority, bottom is lowest priority.
 - ~~Breakpoints~~
-- Partial reveal for Variable Watcher
+- Partial reveal for VariableWatcher
-- Editing using variable watcher
+- Editing values using VariableWatcher
+- File editing
+- Stack view (containing currently running functions)
 - Seperating debugger and user programs by using IPC (in case of the Lua program does not respond)?
-- File editing?
+- Stats monitor

 ## Contributing
-Any contributions are appreciated, make sure to state your problems or features.
-You might also want to expect on some long delay in merging since I'm still in University.
+Any contributions are appreciated, make sure to state the problems in the app or wanted features.
+You might also want to expect on some short delay in merging since I'm still in University.

+As simple as reporting an issue also helps the project to grow!